List of Boardwalk Empire characters: Lucy Danziger

+Lucy is referenced in later seasons as well.
+Eddie Kessler notes to Nucky's subsequent mistress that Lucy has been entirely forgotten ("You'd Be Surprised").
+Years later, her daughter Abigail only vaguely knows that her biological mother was a "dancer" ("King of Norway").

 Albert "Chalky" White

 Albert "Chalky" White (Michael Kenneth Williams) is a main character throughout the series.
 He is Nucky's counterpart in Atlantic City's black community.

 Edward "Eddie" Kessler

 Edward "Eddie" Kessler (Anthony Laciura) is a main supporting character in Seasons 1-4.
 He is Nucky's German personal assistant and valet.
 The character is based on Louis Kessel.

 Mickey Doyle

 Mickey Doyle (Paul Sparks) is a main supporting character throughout the series.
 He is an Atlantic City bootlegger.
 The character is based on Mickey Duffy.

 Louis Kaestner

 Commodore Louis Kaestner (Dabney Coleman in Seasons 1-2, John Ellison Conlee in Season 5) is a main character in Seasons 1-2 and a recurring character in Season 5.
 He is Nucky's mentor and predecessor in Atlantic City, Jimmy's biological father.
 The character is based on Louis Kuehnle.

 Richard Harrow

-Richard Harrow (Jack Huston) is a recurring character in Season 1 and a main character in Seasons 2-4.
+Richard Harrow (Jack Huston) is a recurring character in Season 1 and a main character in Seasons 2–4.
 He is a former Army marksman who allies with Jimmy and later Nucky.
 Disfigured during the war, he wears a mask over half of his face.